faizalrf/gcp/gcp_implementation.md

         app: xonotic-ui
     spec:
       containers:
-      - name: hello
+      - name: hello-world
-        image: "gcr.io/google-samples/hello-app:2.0"
+        image: "gcr.io/group1-6m11/x-leaderboard:v1"
         ports:
         - containerPort: 8080
+        env:
+          - name: PORT
+            value: "8080"
 ```

-This will deploy the hello-world app to the cluster.
+This will deploy the `x-leaderboard` app to the xonotic-ui.

 `deploy_lb.yaml` should contain the following.